 The tactics, techniques, and procedures (TTPs) are a set of activities used by cyber security machine learning experts or hackers to project how defenders in an AI in a cybersecurity system react.
 Accordingly, they can focus on looking for weaknesses to go around these defending methods used by AI in cybersecurity systems.

-Another method that best artificial intelligence companies have noticed being used by AI hackers in the past is using AI to guess passwords.
+Another method that best AI development companies have noticed being used by AI hackers in the past is using AI to guess passwords.
 To crack website backends, stolen smartphones, social media platforms, etc, machine learning hacking tools that can guess passwords faster have been very helpful.
 Especially in cases where additional security layers like two-factor authentication are missing, these AI hacking tools turn out to be very useful.

 Poisoning AI databases is helpful in manipulating AI data to either hide or corrupt cybersecurity systems.
 This strategy often includes injecting rogue data in AI databases which either manipulate the way AI functions or it gets tougher for AI systems to recognize patterns of cyberattacks in the process.
 To inject the rogue data, cyber security machine learning systems are fed with the wrongly labeled data which gets tougher for AI systems to recognize and filter.